Where you can go on holiday | Check FCDO updates before you travelFind out more

 Greece’s party resorts are the stuff of legend, so if you prefer to dance ‘til dawn, you’ll be spoilt for choice here.
 Mykonos certainly lives up to its reputation (Paradise Beach is a top venue), though resorts on other islands, such Kavos on Corfu, Laganas on Zakynthos and the infamously lively Malia and Hersonissos in Crete, don’t back down from bringing the party.

-The jury’s still out on whether they’ll bounce back from lockdown for summer 2021.
 Check out local nightlife hubs such as Naked Zante for the latest news from Greece's party islands.

 If you're a foodie, Mykonos is the island to aim for, with a clutch of fine-dining restaurants serving sophisticated Mediterranean-fusion cuisine in its picturesque island capital.
 On the mainland, savour Greek street food like bougatsa – crunchy custard pie - and discover the multiple delights of mezedes – Greece's version of tapas – in old market neighbourhoods on a walking tour with Athens Walking Tours or in Thessaloniki with Eat and Walk.

 For a special occasion, treat yourselves at one of the capital's five Michelin-acclaimed eateries, like the two-starred Funky Gourmet or Spondi.
 Athenians also head to port town Rafina, just outside Athens, to dine at quayside restaurants – it's just a 15-minute cab ride from the airport, so ideal for a final slap-up meal before your flight home.